 Written findings shall be made setting forth the facts and decisions of the panel, and such findings shall be forwarded to the Director of Elementary/Secondary Education.
-If the panel determines that sufficient grounds exist to grant the request to change the student's course grade, then the Director of Elementary/Secondary Education of the grade.
+If the panel determines that sufficient grounds exist to grant the request to change the student's course grade, then the Director of Elementary/Secondary Education shall order the correction of the grade.
 (Education Code 49070)